kumarsm9130/project-aws-server-monitoring/README.md

-# ☁️ AWS EC2 Server Monitoring — Portfolio Demo Project
+# ☁️ AWS EC2 Server Monitoring — Project

-A static, front-end demo project that walks through a real AWS workflow: launching an **EC2** instance, monitoring it with **CloudWatch**, configuring **Alarms + SNS** notifications, and locking down access with **IAM** groups/users.
-Built as a DevOps/Cloud portfolio piece — the site itself documents the AWS console steps and includes real screenshots from the setup.
+Project that walks through a real AWS workflow: launching an **EC2** instance, monitoring it with **CloudWatch**, configuring **Alarms + SNS** notifications, and locking down access with **IAM** groups/users.
+Using console steps and includes real screenshots from the setup.

-**🔗 Live Demo:** _[add your GitHub Pages / hosting link here]_

----

 ## 📌 Overview